 The paper is structured as follows.
 First we give the partial differential equation for the distribution of the maximum relative drawdown.
 We use a Brownian motion model in this paper for its simplicity, although it is possible to extend our techniques to more general settings (such as jumps, etc.).
-The second part of the paper introduces the crash options and studies their prices and the corresponding hedging strategies.
-We use parameters r = 0.03 and $\sigma = 0.12$.
-We used volatility implied from one year options on S&P500 from the middle of 2005.
-It might seem to be a low estimate, however the realized payoffs of crash options tend to be lower than their theoretical prices, perhaps due to the presence of certain mean reversion in the market.
-Other factors, such as stochastic volatility or jumps are dominated by the presence (or absence) of the mean reversion.
+The next part of the paper introduces the crash options and studies their prices and the corresponding hedging strategies.
+The last section covers a new method of measuring the severity of the market crashes by comparing the realized values of the maximum relative drawdown to the theoretical prices of the values of the crash option for the given time period.
+We illustrate these concepts on S&P500 data.